scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 - In FP you try to avoid mutating data structures.
   It thus makes sense that constructor fields default to `val`.
-  Since instances of case classes are not changed, they can easily be shared without fearing mutation or race conditions.
+  Since instances of case classes can’t be changed, they can easily be shared without fearing mutation or race conditions.
-- Instead of mutating one instance, you can use the `copy` method as a template to create a new (potentially changed) instance.
+- Instead of mutating an instance, you can use the `copy` method as a template to create a new (potentially changed) instance.
   This process can be referred to as “update as you copy.”
 - Having an `unapply` method auto-generated for you also lets case classes be used in advanced ways with pattern matching.